How Nurses Are Caring for Their Communities

 And if you’re not a nurse, you undoubtedly know one—either a nurse at your child’s school, your doctor’s office, at a loved one’s assisted living facility, or maybe even a family member.
 Be sure to openly express your appreciation for how selflessly and tirelessly the nurses in your lives are giving back day in and day out.

-Nancy Wieler Fishman, BSN, MPH, is a senior program officer in the Research-Evaluation-Learning unit at RWJF.
+Nancy Wieler Fishman, BSN, MPH, is a former senior program officer in the Research-Evaluation-Learning unit at RWJF.
 Her areas of work include supporting healthy communities, connecting community and health systems, and developing leaders to build a Culture of Health.
-Read her full bio.